-Some places hoard bad memories.
+Some places in life have hard memories.
 Maybe it was your hometown or even your home.
-The events associated with that place have forever tainted its memories.
+The events associated with those places taint their memories.
 The Valley of Achor was such a site.

 After Joshua’s victory at Jericho, the Israelites suffered defeat at Ai because a man named Achan had buried banned spoils of war under his tent (Joshua 7:1, 21).
 Following this event, the Valley of Achor served as a reminder of failure, of setback, and of defeat.

 But God would change the place from a site of trouble to a place of triumph.

 The Valley of Achor

 The word Achor means “trouble,” and so, with a slight variation of Achan’s name, Joshua asked him, “Why have you troubled us?”
 (Joshua 7:25).
 After Achan’s execution, the valley where he died took on the name “Valley of Achor.”

 This valley may well be the Wadi Qilt just west of Jericho.